In 1972, fewer than 300,000 girls participated in high school sports in the U.S. In 2014, there will be more than 3 Million.

 With the 42nd anniversary of Title IX and Mother's Day both approaching, YESsoccer salutes all the soccer moms helping their daughters prepare to play soccer at the next level, whatever that level may be.

 As the owner of YESsoccer I am proud to be part of a company that helps girls prepare to compete for the opportunities that Title IX has created in higher education.
 But as a Dad with a young daughter I can tell you that I am even more proud of the fact that YESsoccer helps girls prepare for healthier lives.

 Research suggests that girls who participate in sports like soccer are less likely to suffer from depression, less likely to get pregnant, less likely to get involved with drugs, and more likely to graduate from high school than those who do not play sports.

 With so much talk these days of gateway vices among kids - bad habits that lead to worse habits - YESsoccer is proud to provide girls a healthy gateway to the physical and psychological development that soccer at all levels offers.

 Our YEScamps and Talent Schools are a great place for girls to start.
-This Summer!
 Our "FUNdamentals" approach to beginner soccer means that girls are introduced to the beautiful game, along with their friends, in a creative, engaging environment.